tony-507/analyzer/analyzers/src/plugins/avContainer/README.md

 ### tsdemux

-The demuxer is composed of several components: tsDemuxPipe, demuxMonitor, demuxController.
+The demuxer is composed of two components: tsDemuxPipe and demuxController.
 They can communicate with each other internally.
 This implementation allows separation of concerns and makes debugging and development easier.

 1. tsDemuxPipe: This is where demultiplexing is done.
 It receives packet data from demuxer and parse the information.
-2. demuxMonitor: This module is a goroutine that monitors demuxer's work.
-It detects and monitors states of the demuxer, e.g. it can detect if the demuxer gets stuck and prints useful debugging information.
 3. demuxController: This is an internal controller that handles internal requests, e.g. raising error and signalling an alarm.

 ### FAQs